politeauthority/automox-worklets/reverse-shell/README.md

 creates.

 ## What This Does
-This worklet will create a secure encrypted SSH tunnel between an Automox device, and an SSH server.
-Opening a tunnel this way will allow you to have an SSH session with a device without exposing SSH to the public internet.
-This script works without passwords, only SSH RSA keys.
-In the case that a device does not have any SSH keys suitable for use, it will create a pair, and send the public key in a way that you can retrieve through the Activity Log in the Automox console.
+### The Problem
+Reverse shells are incredibly useful for maintaining access to a machine which you don't want to publicly expose to the open internet, or can't due to firewalls or other networking constraints.
+However doing this creates it's own issues.
+Typically this requires the device to run the tunnel 24/7, because you don't have the ability to initiate the tunnel at will without access to the device.

+### The Solution
+Automox Worklets can allow you to initiate this secure tunnel at will (as long as the device is online), as well as terminate that connection.
+This worklet will create a secure encrypted SSH tunnel between an Automox device and an SSH server, secured with SSH key pairs.
+If the device does not already have a suitable key pair it will create one.
+The Worklet will also report the device's public key to the Automox Activity log, so it can be added to your SSH server's authorized keys file.

 ## Before You Get Started
 This script, though functional, is currently a POC and not suggested for production use.
-Currently it only been throughly tested against Ubuntu 18.04 and Fedora 33.
-I am hoping to test this with more linux distros soon.
+Currently it only been throughly tested against Ubuntu 18.04, Fedora 33 and macOS 11.
+I am hoping to test this with more operating systems soon.

 :warning: **PLEASE BE AWARE:** Running SSH servers explicitly as described in this README can be very dangerous and is not recommended.
 This script overly simplifies the nuances of running a public SSH server.
 I have put together a section about running an Open SSH server on a linux machine through a [Docker container](#docker-container-as-ssh-server) which helps alleviate _some_ security concerns, but is by no means perfect.
-I will continute to update this Worklet to address security concerns.
+I will continue to update this Worklet to address security concerns.

 :warning: **ONE DEVICE AT A TIME:** Because this script is in it's infancy, it's recommended to attach this worklet to only one device at a time for now.

 ## What You Will Need
  - A device running the Automox agent (Ubuntu 18.04+/ Fedora 33+).
  - A server publicly available running SSH. :note: In order to forward traffic, your SSH server will have to have the config value `AllowTcpForwarding yes` set in your `sshd_config`, typically found in `/etc/ssh/sshd_config`
  - An SSH key pair, with a public key which can be retrieved via `curl`, to be added to the endpoints authorized keys.

 ## Worklet Variables